Have you passed on retail sales training because you either didn’t think it would work or you had a bad experience in the past? You're not alone.

 Then, they wonder why it didn't work.

 Consider talking with your sales team before investing in any sales training program.
-Their insight will be invaluable as to their fears and concerns.
+Their insight into their fears and concerns will be invaluable.

-If you have not had a sales process prior, almost any system - from the most basic to the most advanced - will initially feel constraining.
-Addressing all concerns before you start a training program helps them not feel so powerless to change.
+If you have not had a sales process before, almost any system—from the most basic to the most advanced—will initially feel constraining.
+Addressing all concerns before you start a training program helps them not feel powerless to change.

-By the way, I'm not saying you have to ask for their permission, just for their thoughts.
+By the way, I'm not saying you must ask for their permission, just for their thoughts.
 The decision is still yours.

 4. Selling is perceived as manipulative

-Let’s face it, ask a room of a hundred adults if they would want their kids to grow up to be salespeople and less than a handful will raise their hands.
+Let’s face it.
+Ask a room of a hundred adults if they want their kids to grow up to be salespeople and less than a handful will raise their hands.

-When you ask them they will feel selling is manipulation, dishonest, and fake.
-Without dealing with those perceptions prior to implementation, the simplest sales tactic might be seen as slick or disingenuous and the entire program gets trashed.
+When you ask them, they will feel that selling is manipulative, dishonest, and fake.
+Without dealing with those perceptions before implementation, the most straightforward sales tactic might be seen as slick or disingenuous, and the entire program might get trashed.

-If you consult with your team about the pros and cons of any potential retail training program before you purchase it, you can uncover any potential negative aspects from different points of view.
+If you consult with your team about the pros and cons of any potential retail training program before you purchase it, you can uncover any potential negative aspects from different perspectives.

 5. Associates are not being held accountable